International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - Economic differences: GDP per capita varies 10x between countries

-The European SEO Opportunity
+The European SEO opportunity

 Why invest in European international SEO: